SophiaWinters/Area-Calculator/README.md

 # Area-Calculator
-Calculates the area of basic geometric shapes
+Calculates the area of basic geometric shapes in Python.